ULTIMATE Guide to Taganga, Colombia (and 15 Fun Things to do!)

 Cartagena to Taganga

-However, for about 58,000 COP you can get a shuttle (mini-van) which takes you directly to your accommodation in Taganga and picks you up from your accommodation in Cartagena.
-The direct shuttle is better because the bus station in Cartagena is 40 minutes from town and taxis are COP 20,000 (and that’s not in peak hour as it can take 1.5 hours at peak times).
+However, for about 58,000 COP ($12.40 USD) you can get a shuttle (SUV) that takes you directly to your accommodation in Taganga and picks you up from your accommodation in Cartagena.
+The direct shuttle is better because the bus station in Cartagena is 40 minutes from town and taxis are COP 20,000 ($4.27 USD), and that’s not in peak hour as it can take 1.5 hours at peak times.

 This shuttle is also true for the reverse, from Taganga directly to Cartagena.

-The shuttle company we used was called Marsol and you can book with them online through Viator.
+The shuttle company we used was called Marsol.

 Not only are there a few great things to do within the town of Taganga, but due to its central location, Taganga is also a perfect base for visiting other nearby attractions like some of the best beaches in the area!